An SQL text by Erland Sommarskog, SQL Server

 ‑n option for native format.
 (When using the bulk-load tools to copy data from one SQL Server to another, there is little reason to use text files.)
 This avoids surprises when loading the data on the target instance, not the least if collations are different.
 Use the format file both when exporting and when importing the data.

-Caveat: If your table has column with the spaces in the name, you cannot use the format file that BCP generates out of the box, but you will need to edit it to remove the spaces.
+Caveat: If your table has a column with spaces in the name, you cannot use the format file that BCP generates out of the box, but you will need to edit it to remove the spaces.
 (Recall that the column name in the format file is not used by BCP and BULK INSERT.)
-Amazingly enough it was not until April 2016 that I discovered this, but within a month from that revelation I helped two users on the forums who had this problem and were not able to understand the cryptic message Incorrect host-column number found in BCP format-file, which normally means that you have specified column number which exceeds the number of columns in the table.
-I have reported the problem on Connect.
+Amazingly enough it was not until April 2016 that I discovered this, but within a month from that revelation I helped two users on the forums who had this problem and were not able to understand the cryptic message Incorrect host-column number found in BCP format-file, which normally means that you have specified a column number which exceeds the number of columns in the table.
+I have reported the problem as a bug.

 We have already learnt how to import a file with quoted fields, but what if the first field is quoted?
 Look at the file initialquote.txt:

 "In this file, the first field is quoted",12,"Middle field","Last field" "One more quoted field",99,"Next middle field","Final last field"